|

 15. Have The Best Desserts At Chouconut – Hidden Brussels

-Once you’re indulging in your sweet tooth, you can’t come to Brussels and not stop by local café Chouconut.
-This was our favourite places to visit in Brussels to come and relax after a busy day exploring the city.
+Once you’re indulging in your sweet tooth, you can’t come to Brussels and not stop by local café, Chouconut.
+This was my favourite place to visit in Brussels to come and relax after a busy day exploring the city.
 With pastries that are TO DIE FOR (all homemade) and delicious Vietnamese style coffee.

 The café itself is also one of the best atmospheres.
 Make sure to head upstairs to relax on big comfy chairs with a birds eye view of the street below.